 At the same time, the Australian Productivity Commission, an independent public body, released a report in 2014 finding that TPLF should be regulated, noting a number of important safeguards that would rein in litigation funding.

 With the Australian class action system rapidly maturing, largely ignited by third party litigation funding, it is now time for the Australian government to also consider whether improvements can be made to the system to ensure its objectives of compensating victims, not plaintiffs lawyers and third parties.
-TPLF is intertwined with Australia’s class action system and certain reforms to class action procedures and rules could restrain the use of TPLF in class actions and reduce conflicts of interest and ethical concerns.
+A 2014 report released by ILR found that TPLF is intertwined with Australia’s class action system and certain reforms to class action procedures and rules could restrain the use of TPLF in class actions and reduce conflicts of interest and ethical concerns.

 More information about third-party litigation financing can be found here.